prodbykosta/QuickReminders/README.md

 **📱 iOS: Native App + Custom Keyboard Extension** Full-featured iOS app with beautiful animations, plus a custom keyboard extension for system-wide access to QuickReminders from any app!
-**Smart List Integration**
-Automatically detects and routes reminders to the appropriate lists in Apple Reminders.
-Mention "work," "personal," or any custom list name.

 **Recurring Reminders**
 Set up repeating tasks with natural language: